hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 * coverage reporting
 * general configuration of Karma (e.g. which reporter is used)

 With the right setup, test results can be given really fast (less than a second), so seamingly instant for humans.
+Even though the tests are not running all the time, the user gets the impression that they do.
 In this scenario Karma can be classified as liveness level 4 in regard to Tanimoto, since it gives live updates.

-- ToDo: impression of running / liveness

 *S. L. Tanimoto A perspective on the evolution of live programming Proceedings of the 1st International Workshop on Live Programming, LIVE 2013, 2013, 31-34*